takhs91/raft-py3/report.md

 # Evaluation
-Manual testing of various scenarios mostly related to node crashes was done
+Manual testing of various scenarios mostly related to node crashes was done Also two automated tests for leader election were developed

-Example test for leader election using 5 nodes:
+Example test for leader election using 5 nodes that is also automated:
 1. Start the first node, its timer will expire and become a candidate
 2. Start a second node, they cannot elect a leader
 3. Start a third node, after a while a leader is elected